 Best Running Accessory

-The best accessory for running is the STRYD footpod followed closely by the Garmin HRM-PRO chest strap with running dynamics.
-STRYD gives pace and distance accuracy and produces POWER to judge your true effort levels and the HRM-PRO gives running dynamics and accurate heart rate.
+The best accessory for running is the STRYD footpod followed closely by the Garmin HRM-PRO.
+STRYD gives pace and distance accuracy, running dynamics and it produces POWER to judge your true effort levels and the HRM-PRO gives running dynamics and accurate heart rate.

 Essential Reading: STRYD Review